City/Town: • Howey-In-The-Hills |

 Katherine Cotheal Budd, Pioneer Woman Architect

-Around 1910, she formed a partnership with Henry G. Emery, and they collaborated successfully for several years.
-Throughout her career, Katharine maintained an office in Manhattan, starting from 1899, and during the period from 1925 to 1928, she employed Esther Marjorie Hill.
+Around 1910, she partnered with Henry G. Emery, and they collaborated successfully for several years.
+Throughout her career, Katharine maintained an office in Manhattan, starting in 1899, and from 1925 to 1928, she employed Esther Marjorie Hill.
 Her architectural work primarily spanned Arts and Crafts, Colonial Revival, and Mediterranean styles.
-By 1908, Katharine Budd had already designed over 100 houses, along with contributions to hospitals and churches.
+By 1908, Katharine Budd had already designed over 100 houses and contributed to hospitals and churches.

 During World War I, the National War Council of the Young Women’s Christian Association (YWCA) asked Budd to design temporary hostels for women who visited male relatives at military training camps.
 Katharine Budd, along with architects Julia Morgan and Fay Kellogg, took on the task of designing Hostess Houses.
 Strategically situated near existing army bases, Budd’s Hostess Houses were located in the South and Midwest regions.